Yuri Shatunov: Rights to songs and performances

-In 1992, the songwriter Sergey Kuznetsov signed a contract with Andrey Razin, and 14 years later they made a deal, based on which the producer became the sole owner of the group's hits.
+On 17 June 2022, it became known that Shatunov had sued for the rights to the compositions of the group "Tender May".
+On 20 June the singer gave the last TV interview in his life, in which he commented on the trial with Razin.
+In 1992, the songwriter Sergey Kuznetsov signed a contract with Andrey Razin and 14 years later they made a deal, based on which the producer became the sole owner of the group's hits.
 However, during the trial it turned out that "no one has ever seen the original contract."
-Moreover, the examination proved that Kuznetsov's signature was forged, which means that the transaction was falsified.
-On June 17, 2022, it became known that Shatunov had sued for the rights to the compositions of the group "Tender May".
+Moreover, the examination proved that Kuznetsov's signature was forged, which meant that the transaction was wrong.

-On June 20, the singer gave the last TV interview in his life, in which he commented on the trial with Razin.